wendirad/hon-compiler/README.md

 ```

 ## Grammer
-* This grammer is described in BNF = Backus Normal Form or Backus Naur Form.
+* This grammar is described in the `BNF` Backus Normal Form or Backus Naur Form.

 ```
 <expression> ::=